panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

 ## Option Buyers
-Buy options by moving liquidity out of the Uniswap pool back to the Panoptic smart contract for a fixed commission fee.
+Buy options by moving liquidity out of the Uniswap pool back to the Panoptic smart contract.

 Buyers also have to deposit collateral (10% of the notional value of the option) to cover the potential premium to be paid to the sellers.

 **Typical users**: Retail, Institutions.